Professional edition active

 Contraindications and Precautions for Chikungunya Vaccine

-The main contraindications for the chikungunya vaccine are
+The main contraindications for the chikungunya vaccinemain contraindications for the chikungunya vaccine are the following:

-• Immunodeficiency or immunosuppression due to disease or medical therapy (eg, from hematologic and solid tumors, receipt of chemotherapy, congenital immunodeficiency, long-term immunosuppressive therapy, or patients with HIV infection who are severely immunocompromised).
+• Immunodeficiency or immunosuppression due to disease (eg, resulting from hematologic and solid tumors or congenital immunodeficiency, patients with HIV infection who are severely immunocompromised) or medical therapy (eg, chemotherapy, long-term immunosuppressive therapy)

 • History of severe allergic reaction (eg, anaphylaxis) to any component of the vaccine